chrisweb/freeMusic.zone/documentation/features.md

 ## for sure

-* collaborative playlist rooms
+* collaborative playlist rooms (with chat, messages emoticons and simple chat bot)
 * twitter (viral) charts
-* remote controlling of your jamendo playlists (with voice recognition)
+* remote controlling of your jamendo playlists (with voice commands recognition)
 * webcam mood playlist generator
 * cards game or quiz
+* sing my song (two examples, one balled (duo of two voices, female and male) and one hiphop song, let user change voice, lyrics, rate and pitch for each sentence)

 ## maybe